AdrianaLatorreGit/frontendmentorChallenge/README.md

 # frontendmentorChallenge

-Exercises for the Mentor frontend platform to study CSS styles.
+Exercises from Frontend Mentor platform to study CSS styles.